High-Strength Beta Titanium Forging: Ti-5553 & Ti-10-2-3 Experts

 - High Fracture Toughness: Essential for components subjected to extreme cyclic loading and impact.

-- Excellent Cold Formability: Providing versatility in secondary finishing operations at our Beta Titanium Machining centers.
+- Excellent Cold Formability: Providing versatility in secondary finishing operations at our Titanium Machining centers.

 |---|---|---|